NO SIGNAL

 The inner structure of The Loop was a closely guarded secret.
 It was easy to imagine labyrinthine tunnels, closed-off laboratories, and countless, magnetically charged devices lying underneath your every step in northern Munsö.
 Tours were sometimes given to the public, but only on certain occasions, and with a careful hand on what is shown.
-Even those who worked in the loop were often sequestered to their own division, oblivious to the structures beyond where they worked.
+Even those who worked in The Loop were often sequestered to their own division, oblivious to the structures beyond where they worked.

 This was the first reason they told us they hadn't yet found Joel Fridlund.
-There was any number of forgotten entrances he could have snuck into, any number of corridors he could be hiding behind, any number of stations inside the loop that could be causing the broadcast.
+There was any number of forgotten entrances he could have snuck into, any number of corridors he could be hiding behind, any number of stations inside The Loop that could be causing the broadcast.
 With only one-way communication, it was impossible to determine any details of where Joel had lost himself.

-Every Thursday, around 22:30, televisions across the loop's accelerator prim-2 radius would light up.
+Every Thursday, usually around 22:30, televisions across The Loop's accelerator prim-2 radius would light up.
 We'd see Joel, shuffling around some odd corridor filled with pipes, wires, and discarded electronics.
 At first, it seemed he was entirely unaware the broadcast was happening at all.
 We'd see him cry out, wander back and forth looking for any exits, and thankfully find the odd scrap of food or water left discarded in the labyrinth.
 About twenty minutes later, the broadcast would cut off, and we wouldn't see him again until the next week.

 Joel's broadcast would dominate conversations at school on Fridays.
 We would theorize what happened to him, question if the adults would be able to find him, sometimes form our own half-baked attempts at a rescue.
 Nothing came from these, of course.

-SVT, the national broadcasting station, was one of the strongest forms of pressure put on those at the loop to find Joel.
-They saw the broadcasts as further reason why the loop was a terrible project, and the case study of Joel provided national pressure to shut it down.
-Sometimes, I wonder, if without that pressure, the loop could have lasted just a few more years.
+SVT, the national broadcasting station, was one of the strongest forms of pressure put on those at The Loop to find Joel.
+They saw the broadcasts as further reason why The Loop was a terrible project, and the case study of Joel provided national pressure to shut it down.
+Sometimes, I wonder, if without that pressure, The Loop could have lasted just a few more years.

 As the months of broadcasts went on, Joel started to lose his enthusiasm.
 Sometimes he would mutter at the microphone unintelligibly, and the school conversations would center around our own half-hearted theories of what he could have been trying to say.
 Some broadcasts didn't feature Joel in them at all.
 Other times, he would seem like an entirely different person, speaking in English about names of people we had never heard of.